Pump-and-dump scheme: What it is and how to avoid one

 A pump-and-dump scheme is a form of market manipulation and financial fraud in which members of a group buy a security and then convince others to buy it, too.
 The point is to illegally “pump up” the price of a stock, cryptocurrency or other type of hyped investment.
-But before long, the price rapidly retreats and the pump-and-dump scheme quickly turns into a dump.
+But before long, the price rapidly retreats and the pump scheme quickly turns into a dump.

 How a pump-and-dump scheme works

-A pump-and-dump scheme usually goes like this: a group of insiders plans to buy a particular stock, like a penny stock, which are riskier types of equities.
+A pump-and-dump scheme usually goes like this: A group of insiders plans to buy a particular stock, like a penny stock, which are riskier types of equities.
 The insiders then spread false or misleading information about the company to increase the demand for the stock and drive up the price.

 When the stock price is high, the insiders sell their shares, pocketing profits.
 But as soon as insiders sell their shares, prices drop dramatically.
 This is when the majority of investors, who bought on the rise, are left with plummeting or even worthless shares that they may not be able to liquidate quickly.